dgoppenheimer/md-sims-old/content/docs/Tutorials/nglview/index.md

 view.add_ball_and_stick("not protein")
 ```

 Commands for NGLView can be found in the [NGLView Documentation](http://nglviewer.org/nglview/latest/api.html#), but not many examples are given.
+Also, visit the [NGL](https://www.rcsb.org/docs/3d-viewers/ngl) page on the RCSB website for help in using NGLViewer.

 ### Enable the NGLView GUI